camlischke1/sans-index-template/sec660-gxpn/notes.md

         - Attacker inserts RA messages that specify himself as the priority router
             - nodes send all ipv6 traffic to external networks through attacker router
     - remote attacks require direct access to ipv6 network through ISP or ipv4-to-ipv6 tunneled connection
+        - Teredo tunnel via miredo daemon
+            - start miraedo, then Teredo tunnel is established and allow you to scan and enumerate remote IPv6 targets
     - Remote IPv6 Node Discovery
         - no opportunity for multicast node discovery, must rely on other techniques
             - DNS,